 Liquid probiotics are an option if you have a hard time swallowing capsules.
 However, they have a shorter shelf-life than capsules.
 They’re also not always available as they need to be refrigerated, so it wouldn’t be convenient to take them outside the house.

-There are bariatric probiotic capsules and soft chew products that can help reduce GI issues that naturally occur after gastric bypass and enhance immune response.
+There are bariatric probiotic capsules and soft chew products that can aid healthy GI response that can naturally be disrupted after gastric bypass and support immune response.*